madhu-dhudhu/profileguard/README.md

 **Written analysis:**

 Under our most challenging condition for the robustness-trained model (heavy Gaussian noise, σ=0.10), we observed an asymmetric error pattern: false positives (real photos misclassified as AI-generated) outnumbered false negatives (AI photos misclassified as real), with at least 30 versus 21 out of 500 test images.
-For a fraud-prevention use case like flagging fake dating-app profiles, this is a favorable trade-off, since it errs toward over-flagging rather than letting fake profiles through undetected.
+For a fraud-prevention use case like flagging fake dating-app profiles, this is a favorable trade-off, since it leans toward over-flagging rather than letting fake profiles through undetected.
 A production system could instead route flagged-but-uncertain cases to manual review rather than auto-rejecting them.

 Notably, this pattern is condition-dependent rather than universal: our separate analysis of the baseline model across conditions (chart above) shows that heavy blur produces the *opposite* skew, with an overwhelmingly false negatives rather than false positives.
 This suggests that different types of image degradation attack the model's decision boundary in different directions.
 An actual production system should not assume errors will always be conservative (over-flagging) as the specific failure mode depends on what corruption is present.